quaintdev/webshield/README.md

 1. DNS over TLS (for Android)
 2. DNS over HTTPS (for browsers and major operating systems)

-User needs to configure one or both the endpoints on their devices.
-Once configured all the DNS requests are routed via WebShield server where it's validated as per rules configured by the user which effectively enables blocking on their devices.
+User needs to configure any one of the endpoints on their devices.
+Once configured all the DNS requests are routed via WebShield server where it's validated as per rules configured by the user which effectively enables blocking on the configured devices.

 Following sequence diagram shows how DNS requests are processed on WebShield's server